Journeys of Discovery: Debate Like a Champ

-As a free lance artist Mr. Antonio has lived and studied in Spain on several occasions and has performed, taught and choreographed internationally with well-known studios, colleges and opera companies.
+As a free lance artist Mr. Antonio has lived and studied in Spain on several occasions and has performed, taught and choreographed internationally with well known studios, colleges and opera companies.
 Paco is currently College Associate Professor of Dance at NMSU and along with his wife and dance partner Lucilene de Geus co-directs Sol y Arena the dance programs performance ensemble specializing in Flamenco and Classical Spanish Dance.

-ECONOMIC DEVELOPMENT OF LATIN AMERICA (BA)
+ECONOMIC DEVELOPMENT OF LATIN AMERICA (BA) (CRN 54699)

 This course is an overview of problems related to economic development in Latin America.
 We will study issues such as the meaning of economic development, poverty, the colonial legacy, industrialization, the debt crises, structural adjustment, trade policy & NAFTA, problems related to agriculture and the drug (narcotics) economies in Latin America.
 These issues will be studied as they relate to Latin America in general, as well as to specific Latin American countries.
 In addition, each student is expected to complete a substantial term paper.